 A switch to Linux Mint Cinnamon will probably be most comfortable for those resisting the kinds of user interface changes that appeared in Windows 8 and 10.1

-Once we’ve selected a distribution, there are a couple of important expectations I want to set.
+Once you’ve selected a distribution, there are a couple of important expectations I want to set.
 Windows users often complain about how often updates happen and how long their current version of Windows is supported.

 Linux update frequency

 Different distros update at different rates.
 In fact, those rates can cascade in a fairly complex chain of events.
 Both Ubuntu and Mint, for example, are based on the Debian distribution of Linux.
-That means updates can be initiated from no fewer than four places: the Linux kernel, the Debian distribution, and the specific downstream distribution (Mint or Ubuntu) you’re running, as well as any additional applications you have installed.
+That means updates can be initiated from no fewer than four places: the Linux kernel, the Debian distribution, and the specific downstream distribution (Mint or Ubuntu) you’re running, plus any additional applications you have installed.

 Unlike Microsoft, most distributions don’t batch their updates into a once-a-month cycle, but make them available as they’re ready.
 My experience with Linux Mint is that updates appear frequently, as in perhaps multiple times per week.
-The good news is, there’s usually no harm in waiting awhile, and should there be a critical update, it’s made available as quickly as possible.
+The good news is, there’s usually no harm in waiting a while, and should there be a critical update, it’s made available as quickly as possible.